jutge-org/jutge-exec/README.md

 ![Logo](documentation/jutge-toolkit.png)

 This package is intended for the server side of the Jutge.org platform.
-It is not mean for the general public, but for the Jutge.org team.
+It is not meant for the general public, only for the Jutge.org team.

 ## Credits